 Legends tell that the gate was open for a while in the 16th century.
 Back then Spanish Conquistadors were looting the immense treasures in Cusco city and slaughtering local people.

-In the most important Inca temple – in Coricancha temple (now the Church of Santo Domingo stands there) – were located especially valuable relics – the golden discs.
+In the most important Inca temple – in Coricancha temple (now the Church of Santo Domingo stands there) – was located especially valuable relics – the golden discs.

 Two of these discs were seized by Spaniards, but the third one – the largest – disappeared without a trace.